Brehon: The ancient tree laws ()

 In Irish mythology the Mother Goddess Danu symbolically represented the land, her consort is Bilé who was the god of Dead and the Otherworld.
 The sacred tree was seen as a doorway into the otherworld; the roots of the tree go down into realm of the sídhe of the mound, while the tree branches reached to the celestial skies above.
 Bilé returns once a year from the veil of the Otherworld to be reunited with the goddesses of the land, he returns in the form of a sacred tree (Bilé Uisnigh or Craeb Uisnig) at Bealtaine, it was one of the five sacred trees of Ireland.
-The word Bilé translates from old Irish to sacred tree and it represents an Irish god who is the equivalent to the Celtic god of Belenus, in Milesian myth the ancestor of the Gaels was called Bilé as well, he was the father of Milesius and king of Galicia.
+The word Bilé translates from old Irish to sacred tree and it represents an Irish god equivalent to the Celtic god of Belenus, in Milesian myth the ancestor of the Gaels was called Bilé as well, he was the father of Milesius and king of Galicia.